-This option — placing deferred legal fees into an investment account — allows attorneys to invest as aggressively or as conservatively as they choose, and thereby earn market rates of return (unlike the structured settlement annuity).
+Placing deferred legal fees into an investment account allows attorneys to invest as aggressively or as conservatively as they choose, thereby opening up the possibility to earn market rates of return (unlike structured settlement annuities).

-This often creates a challenge for attorneys because there are situations where attorneys are unsure when, in the future, they would want to receive that income.
-With the nonqualified deferred compensation plan approach, attorneys have a little much more flexibility in the dates of receiving those future payments.
+This often creates a challenge for attorneys because there are situations where attorneys are unsure when they would want to receive that income in the future.
+With the non-qualified deferred compensation plan approach, attorneys have much more flexibility in the dates of receiving those future payments.